For the second year in a row, Kentucky had the highest child abuse rate in the country — and it’s not even close.

 The good news for the commonwealth is child abuse deaths dropped for the fourth year in a row.
 Six children died in 2018, compared with 10 the year before and 15 in 2016.

-“Hopefully we can attribute the high abuse rate and lower death rate to everyone doing a better job of recognizing and reporting abuse,” said Erin R. Frazier, M.D., pediatrician with Norton Children’s Medical Associates – Broadway and medical director, Norton Children’s Prevention & Wellness.
+“Hopefully we can attribute the high abuse rate and lower death rate to everyone doing a better job of recognizing and reporting abuse,” said Erin R. Frazier, M.D., pediatrician with Norton Children’s Medical Group – Broadway and medical director, Norton Children’s Prevention & Wellness.
 “Still, we, as a community, need to do even more to support and educate so that situations don’t escalate to the point of abuse.”

 Indiana saw the opposite trend.
 Its abuse rate improved from 18.6 to 16.4.
 However, Indiana had the nation’s second-highest death rate.
 Eighty children died from child abuse in 2018.
 That’s more than double the number of deaths in 2015, when Indiana saw 34 fatalities.